 It is the intention of the Regulations that, where possible, the businesses they cover will be regulated by only one supervisor in line with principles of good regulation.
 The Regulations recognise that there may be some business models that have more than one supervisory authority.
 Where it is appropriate, the supervisory authorities may agree who will take responsibility for either a particular business or category of businesses.
 Such businesses will then have to register only with the agreed supervisory authority.
 For OFT agreements with other supervisors covering individual businesses, see Agreement on Supervisory Overlaps (pdf 51kb).

-If you are supervised by the OFT you need to:
+Until 31 March 2014, if you are supervised by the OFT you need to:

 1. Register with the OFT - see Registration page.